A9HORA/AWS_Guide/Elastic Block Store(EBS)/Remember.md

 7. You can also add as many EBS as you want to an EC2 instance.
 In other words, we can attach more than one HDD to our PC.
 8. Be default, root volume is prone to termination when you terminate the EC2 instance.
 While other types of EBS are not.
 Though you can control this behaviour when you setup the instance for the first time or when you create new volume/s.
 You can also change a volume type from above mentioned five to any of them.
 9. A root volumn always start with a prefix of `snap-` under volume section of EC2 service.
+10. In terms of creating image, there are two types of virtualization types as following, which gives different types of EC2 options when you lanuch the created image.
+      1. Hardware-assisted virtualization
+      2. Paravirtual
+11. AWS stores `volumes` in `EBS` while `snapshots` in `S3`.